 - With whom you share it

 - How you secure your data

 According to a recent YouGov survey, some 70% of marketing and advertising agencies would not be certain of their ability to detect a data breach.
 Changing cyber security procedures is key to improving security and reducing the risk to consumer data.
 Security measures are constantly improving, but it is down to the individual to enforce them, and companies must encourage their employees to do so.
-From the 25th May 2018 onwards getting it right could become critical.

 If you want to find out more about how you can protect your business get in touch today.